krvivi28/test_codes/lecture-9/topic-5/problem/ProblemStatement.md

 # Notes/Hints:

-Use the provided user login and registration APIs.
+1.Product Api should respond with 401 Unauthorized without passing credentials and 200 with basic authentication.
-Consider using middleware to handle authentication.
+2.Use the provided user login and registration APIs.
-Research how to implement basic authentication in Express.
+3.Consider using middleware to handle authentication.
-Remember to test the solution to ensure it functions as expected.
+4.Remember to test the solution to ensure it functions as expected.